florimondmanca/pygame-assets/README.md

 # Pygame Assets

-PygameAssets is a lightweight asset manager for Pygame applications and games, designed to be pluggable, extensible and highly configurable.
+PygameAssets is a lightweight asset manager for Pygame applications and games, designed to be pluggable, extensible and configurable.

 ## Installation